Malik Mehr un Nisa Afridi: Illness and death

 Mehrun Nisa Afridi suffered from Parkinson's disease since 2006 her health deteriorated slowly as the disease progressed.
-She was hospitalized on February 26, 2013 and was diagnosed with Meningitis which resulted in renal failure and finally she died from Cardiac Arrest on March 4, 2013 at around 1:20am.
+She was hospitalized on 26 February 2013, and was diagnosed with meningitis which resulted in renal failure and finally she died from cardiac arrest on 4 March 2013, at around 1:20am.

 The funeral prayers of Mehrun Nisa Afridi were offered at a ground near Masjid-e-Saddiq near her residence.
 Khyber Pakhtunkhwa Assembly Speaker Karamatullah Khan Chagharmati, Provincial Health Minister Zahir Ali Shah, Provincial Information Secretary of Pakistan People Party Ayub Shah, Zulfiqar Afghani and Thousands of people attended the funeral prayers including other notable people.

 Dr. Azra Fazal Pechuho, Naheed Khan, Khwaja Muhammad Khan Hoti visited the house of Mehr un Nisa Afridi and paid their condolences to the bereaved family.

 The lower house of Parliament held collective prayers for Mehrunisa Afridi and victims of the Abbas Town attack.
 Following its tradition of suspending all legislative business on the occasion of a sitting member's death, the National Assembly's Monday session was adjourned after offering prayers for PPP's Mehrunnisa Afridi who had died in Peshawar on Sunday night after a brief illness.

 Khyber Pakhtunkhwa Governor Engineer Shaukatullah expressed his heartfelt condolence.
 In his condolence message the Governor expressed his deep sympathies and paid rich tributes to her social, human rights and political services for the country and termed her a seasoned politician with numerous qualities of head and hearts.
 He said the service rendered by Mehrunisa Afridi for the country and KP would be remembered for long.
 The Governor prayed for the eternal peace of the departed soul and courage to the bereaved family to bear this irreparable loss with patience.

 Prime Minister Raja Pervez Ashraf expressed sorrow over the death of Mehrunnisa Afridi.

 In a condolence message, he paid tributes to her contribution to democracy.
 He prayed for eternal peace for her soul.

 President Asif Ali Zardari described her as "an advocate defending human rights in her capacity as former president of the women's wing of the PPP Khyber-Pakhtunkhwa and as a parliamentarian.
 The President also prayed for eternal rest to the soul of Ms. Mehrunnisa Afridi and patience to the members of bereaved family to bear the loss with fortitude.